tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_doc_sample_response.md

 I'm not sure that the tripane column is so usable.
 The original idea of the design was to allow you to see the response and description at the same time, but when the description is lengthy (such as is the case with `source`), it creates unevenness in the juxtaposition.

-Many times in Stripe's documentation, the descriptions aren't in the same viewing area as the sample response, so what's the point of arranging them side by side?
-It splits the viewer's focus and causes more up and down scrolling.
+Many times in Stripe's documentation, the descriptions aren't in the same viewing area as the sample response.
+As a result, the viewer's focus is split, and the user must resort to more up-and-down scrolling.

 ## Use realistic values in the response

 The response should contain realistic values.
 If developers give you a sample response, make sure each of the possible items that can be included are shown.
 The values for each should be reasonable (not bogus test data that looks corny).

+Also, the sample response should not contain real customer data.
+If you get a sample response from an engineer, and the data looks real, make sure it's not just from a cloned production database.

-## Format the JSON in a readable way
+## Format the JSON and use code syntax highlighting

 Use proper JSON formatting for the response.
 A tool such as [JSON Formatter and Validator](http://jsonformatter.curiousconcept.com/) can make sure the spacing is correct.

-## Add syntax highlighting
 If you can add syntax highlighting as well, definitely do it.
 One good Python-based syntax highlighter is [Pygments](http://pygments.org/).
-This highlighter relies on "lexers" to indicate how the code should be highlighted.
+A ruby-based highlighter is [Rouge](https://github.com/jneen/rouge).
+These highlighters are often integrated into static site generators.
+Pygments and rouge rely on "lexers" to indicate how the code should be highlighted.
 For example, some common lexers are `java`, `json`, `html`, `xml`, `cpp`, `dotnet`, and `javascript`.
 A non-python-based equivalent to Pygments is Rouge.

 Since your tool and platform dictate the syntax highlighting options available, look for syntax highlighting options within the system that you're using.
 If you don't have any syntax highlighters to integrate directly into your tool, you could add syntax highlighting manually for each code sample by pasting it into the [syntaxhighlight.in](http://syntaxhighlight.in/) highlighter.